Bangladesh now a development model, much-respected nation globally, says Ambassador Turan

 The Turkish envoy said they buy a lot of jute products from Bangladesh and will explore other areas saying the two countries can always diversify their trade.

 "Bangladesh has a very strong pharmaceutical industry, growing IT industry," he said adding that agro industries, light engineering, service sector, tourism and health sector are some promising areas of cooperation.

 The bilateral trade volume between the two countries is now around US$ 1 billion and the Ambassador said there is a scope to increase it further.

 Ambassador Turan said the trade volume between the two countries in the first 10 months of the current year stood at US$754 million and the figure is the same what the two countries had seen in the first 10 months of 2019.

 "That's good news indeed!
 We kept the same level of trade despite the pandemic where other countries are experiencing a significant drop in their trade volumes.
 This year, the trade balance is in favour of Bangladesh as Bangladesh is selling a lot of jute products to Turkey," he pointed out.

-Main commodities exported to Bangladesh from Turkey are raw materials, agriculture and food products, textile and agriculture machinery and textile chemicals, while Turkey imports jute yarns & twine, jute manufacturers’ knitwear and readymade garments.
+Main commodities exported to Bangladesh from Turkey are raw materials, agriculture and food products, textile and agriculture machinery and textile chemicals, while Turkey imports jute yarns and twine, jute manufacturers' knitwear and readymade garments.